qudinfo/QUD_test_rules/README.md

-# QUD Demo test rules
+# QUD Contur
-This page discribes the official rules of the QUD 7-Day demo evaluation.
+This page discribes official rules of the QUD.